openshift/openshift-origin-design/web-console/knikubevirt/VMIs/VMIs.md

 VMI's details page is similar to the VM’s details page and acts in a complementary manner.

-The VMI's details page will provide a hint with a general explanation about what are VMIs and also allow drill down to further details.
+The VMI's details page will provide a hint with a general explanation about what VMIs are as well as allow drill down to further details.

 ![VMI's details page](img/Op1_VMI_DetailsViewPlusHint.png)

 In the VMI’s details page, the owner VM will be represented with a link, so users can click and get there and vice versa.
-The term ‘Owner’ will be further explained in a popover.

 ## Adding a link to the VMI from the VM details page